 Sisters of the Forest and Mama Bear Circle

-Sisters of the Forest is a year-long journey of nature-based communal learning and exploration for children ages 8-11 who identify as girls.
-(Older participants with permission of instructor).
+Sisters of the Forest is a year-long journey of nature-based communal learning and exploration for children ages 8-11 (older participants possible, please talk to us about it!) who identify as girls.
 It is designed to facilitate wandering and exploration of inner and outer landscapes, and to deepen our connection to ourselves, each other, and the land within the container of a community.

 The core routines of this program include:

 - Gathering in circles

 - Sharing observations, reflections, and gratitude

 - Adventuring in and around the woods, meadows, and bodies of water

 Our activities also include a wide variety of team-building games, which require girls to flex their decision-making muscles, voice their ideas, and cultivate a plethora of leadership capacities, including awareness and sensory acuteness, self-care and care of others, quiet mind and patience, cooperation, empathy and embracing differences, puzzle solving, detecting patterns and tracking changes, and healthy assertiveness.